pravega/pravega/documentation/src/docs/metrics.md

     ```
      DynamicLogger dynamicLogger = MetricsProvider.getDynamicLogger();
     ```
-2. Increase the counter by providing metric base name and optionally tags associated with the metric.
+2. Increase the counter by providing metric base name and optional tags associated with the metric.
     ```
      DynamicLogger dl = getDynamicLogger();
      dl.incCounterValue(globalMetricName(SEGMENT_WRITE_BYTES), dataLength);
      ...
      dl.incCounterValue(SEGMENT_WRITE_BYTES, dataLength, segmentTags(streamSegmentName));
     ```
 Here `SEGMENT_WRITE_BYTES` is the base name of the metric.
-There are two metrics shown here:
+Below are the two metrics associated with it:

-- The global Counter which has no tags associated
+- The global Counter which has no tags associated.
 - A Segment specific Counter which has a list of Segment tags associated.

-Note that, the `segmentTags` is the method to generate tags based on fully qualified Segment name.
+Note that, the `segmentTags` is a method to generate tags based on fully qualified Segment name.

 The following are the required steps to register and use `OpStatsLogger(Timer)`: